Cyberbullying on the rise

 The fact that cyberbullying is not limited to conduct on school property has led prosecutors to target bullying activities with criminal laws that prohibit stalking and harassment.
 Harassment occurs when someone communicates with another person with the intent to alarm or annoy that person.
 Stalking charges might result from multiple acts by an individual intended to cause a victim to be in fear of physical or emotional injury.
 Harassment and stalking are serious criminal offenses that could result in fines or imprisonment and leave a person with a criminal record.
 There are, however, defenses that a person facing criminal charges might be able to use.
 For example, the acts prosecutors allege to be unlawful might, in fact, have a legitimate purpose or without intending to annoy or alarm the victim.

-The tough Philadelphia criminal defense attorneys at the Law Offices of Michael T. van der Veen know the importance of mounting a strong defense to criminal charges arising from allegations of cyberbullying.
+The tough Philadelphia criminal defense attorneys at van der Veen, O’Neill, Hartshorn, and Levin know the importance of mounting a strong defense to criminal charges arising from allegations of cyberbullying.
 Contact us today to schedule a free consultation to discuss your case with the premier criminal defense attorneys in Philadelphia.
 Call (215) 515-6892 for an appointment, or you may contact us through our website.